abhinavprkash/abhinavprkash/README.md

 ###

-<p align="left">Hi 👋, I’m Abhinav Prakash, a passionate Full Stack Developer and Data Engineer 🚀, currently pursuing my Master's in Computer Science at the University of Southern California.
+<p align="left">Hi 👋, I’m Abhinav Prakash, a passionate Software Engineer 🚀, currently pursuing my Master's in Computer Science at the University of Southern California.
 With a flair for problem-solving and innovation, I love transforming intricate code into impactful solutions. 🌟</p>

 ###